mcarlson501/theprivacy.guide/docs/content-creation/TASK_TEMPLATE.md

 category: "[category from above]"
 difficulty: "Beginner"
 timeEstimate: "[X] minutes"
-points: [10 for Quick Win, 15-25 for Essential, 30+ for Advanced]
+points: [25 for Quick Win, 75 for Essential, 50 for Social Media, 100 for Advanced]
 order: 1
 time: "[X] min"
 badgeId: "[if applicable]"